 - Ensure dissemination of the policy to the campus community when changes are made to the policy or procedures.

 1.0 Definitions Of Academic Dishonesty

-At SJSU, cheating is the act of obtaining or attempting to obtain credit for academic work through the use of any dishonest, deceptive, or fraudulent means.
+At SJSU, cheating is the act of obtaining credit, attempting to obtain credit, or assisting others to obtain credit for academic work through the use of any dishonest, deceptive, or fraudulent means.
 Cheating at SJSU includes but is not limited to:

 1.1.1.
-Copying, in part or in whole, from another’s test or other evaluation instrument including homework assignments, worksheets, lab reports, essays, summaries, quizzes, etc.;
+Copying, in part or in whole, from another’s test or other evaluation instrument including homework assignments, worksheets, lab reports, essays, summaries, quizzes;